andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-Created a new CNAME file in DNS manager for Google and named it search.
+Next, I went back to DNS Manager in dc-1 and clicked the option to create a new CNAME file in the mydomain.com folder.
+I named the new record "search" and entered the FQDN for Google.com.
 </p>
 <br />